-- The Director of Finance and Logistics is responsible for the maintenance of registers of assets and arranging for a physical check of assets against the asset register to be conducted periodically. - 2.
+- 1. The Director of Finance and Logistics is responsible for the maintenance of registers of assets and arranging for a physical check of assets against the asset register to be conducted periodically. - 2.
 The Board shall maintain an asset register recording fixed assets subject to the de-minimus level of £5,000 below which capital items are written off to Income and Expenditure in the year of purchase. - 3.
-Additions to the fixed asset register must be clearly defined and validated by reference to: - (a) properly authorised and approved agreements, architects' certificates, suppliers' invoices and other documentary evidence in respect of purchases; - stores, requisitions and pay records for own materials and labour including appropriate overheads; and - (c) lease agreements in respect of assets held under a finance lease and capitalised. - 4.
-The fixed asset register must be maintained with the following details: - Asset identification and description - Asset location - Date of acquisition (i.e. purchase date) - Source of funds (e.g. NHS, donations, leased) and whether the asset is subject to capital charges - Initial capital expenditure (purchase price) - Indexed replacement cost - · Depreciation month and cumulative - Net Book Value - Expected date of replacement (and remaining or standard life) - Depreciation rate - Date of disposal/transfer - Other details required per Asset Register - 5.
+Additions to the fixed asset register must be clearly defined and validated by reference to: - (a) properly authorised and approved agreements, architects' certificates, suppliers' invoices and other documentary evidence in respect of purchases; - (b) stores, requisitions and pay records for own materials and labour including appropriate overheads; and - (c) lease agreements in respect of assets held under a finance lease and capitalised. - 4.
+The fixed asset register must be maintained with the following details: - Asset identification and description - Asset location - Date of acquisition (i.e. purchase date) - Source of funds (e.g. NHS, donations, leased) and whether the asset is subject to capital charges - Initial capital expenditure (purchase price) - Indexed replacement cost - Depreciation month and cumulative - Net Book Value - Expected date of replacement (and remaining or standard life) Remaining life - Depreciation rate - Date of disposal/transfer - Other details required per Asset Register - 5.
 Where capital assets are sold, scrapped, lost or otherwise disposed of, their value must be removed from the accounting records and each disposal must be validated by reference to authorisation documents and sales invoices (where appropriate).

-Owner: Document: Doc & page: Review arrangements: Rolling 3 year or on introduction of new systems Head of Finance Standing Financial Instruction Page 41 of 71 Version: 2022-01 v1 Latest Intranet Posting: June 2021 Implementation: Immediate Approved by: Audit Committee and Board
+Owner: Document: Page: Review arrangements: Head of Finance Standing Financial Instructions Page 51 of 85 Reviewed annually or on introduction of new systems Version: Latest Intranet Posting: Implementation: Approved by: 2023-06 April 2022 Immediate Audit and Risk Committee and Board

-Equality & Diversity Impact Assessment: no adverse outcome has been identified
+Equality and Diversity Impact Assessment: no adverse outcome has been identified.

-- 6. The Director of Finance and Logistics shall approve procedures for reconciling the balances on the fixed assets register. - 7.
+6. The Director of Finance and Logistics shall approve procedures for reconciling the balances on the fixed assets register.

 The value of each asset shall be indexed to current values in accordance with methods specified in the Capital Asset Accounting Manual issued by the NHS Scottish Government Health Directorate.